Locations:

 Advertisement

-What are the common conditions and disorders that affect the urethra?
+What are the common conditions and disorders?

 • Genitourinary vaginal fistulas: These happen when holes open up between your urinary system and your vagina or uterus.